lich-uct/molpher-lib/doc/source/usage/installation.rst

     git clone https://github.com/lich-uct/molpher-lib.git
     REPOSITORY_ROOT="`pwd`/molpher-lib"
     mkdir ${REPOSITORY_ROOT}/cmake-build/
-    cd ${REPOSITORY_ROOT}/cmake-build/

 Then you can initialize the cmake project:

 ..  code-block:: bash

-    export CONDA_PREFIX=/path/to/your/env/ # if you are using a conda build environment cmake ..
+    # using conda for the build environment here
+    conda activate molpher-lib-build

+    cd ${REPOSITORY_ROOT}/cmake-build/
+    cmake ..

-This is the simplest configuration with default options, but sometimes you may require more customization.
-The cmake configuration file recognizes a few options.
+This is the simplest configuration with default options, but sometimes you may require more settings.
+The Molpher-lib cmake configuration recognizes a few options.
 For example, the following will force debug mode and Python 3 during build:

 ..  code-block:: bash

     cmake .. -DCMAKE_BUILD_TYPE=Debug -DPYTHON_EXECUTABLE=python3

-If you want to recreate the Python wrapping code during build, you should add :command:`-DRUN_SWIG=ON`.
+If you want to recreate the Python wrapping code during build (you changed the binary interface), you should add :command:`-DRUN_SWIG=ON`.
 Remember, that you need to have SWIG installed in a standard location for this to work.
 Alternatively, you can add swig to your :envvar:`PATH` or use :command:`-DSWIG_EXECUTABLE=/path/to/swig` to tell cmake where to look for it.

-When the makefile is created, you can use :command:`make` to build the Molpher-lib targets:
+When the makefiles are created, you can use :command:`make` to build the Molpher-lib targets:

 ..  code-block:: bash